Rewilding in North Somerset

-We’ve been looking at different parks, verges and open spaces that we own throughout the area to see if they’d be suitable for rewilding.
+A number of different parks, verges and open spaces that we own throughout North Somerset have been identified as suitable for rewilding.

 We’re focusing on areas of grass that are closely mown every few weeks.
 This is called amenity grass.
 We manage around 2.5 million square metres of amenity grass.

 We are not rewilding to save money – we are doing it to enhance the benefits of our natural environment for our residents and wildlife.

 All areas that were identified were open to consultation from November 2019 – January 2020.
 We had over 500 responses, with the majority of comments supportive towards the project.

 Following feedback from the community some areas were removed and some areas were altered after further discussions with the local community.
 All other areas were accepted into the councils rewilding program.